ErnestUrzua/employee-tracker/README.md

 # Employee Tracker
+employee tracker is a command line app that allows you to add, remove, and update employees.
+Also, you can see a commandline print out table of employees and their respective attributes.

 ## Software specifications
 - command line interface that asks user questions
 - must add employee, roles, and departments